 - Avoid drinking all water you don't know the origin of.
 In rural areas, only drink water from wells or springs if you are sure they're safe from pesticides and other contaminants.
 Follow CDC's safe food and water advice when unsure of water quality in Brazil.

 - In general, be extra careful about drinks prepared by food vendors.
 Some stalls and their staff are cleaner than others.
 Established food and craft fairs, which are monitored regularly by Sanitation Inspection (Vigilância Sanitária), tend to be safer than isolated vendors.

 - When hiking in Brazil, you might come across springs marked with "água potável" (potable water) signs.
-Ideally, you should have a confirmation from a knowledgeable guide about the area's spring water safety.
+Ideally, you should ask for confirmation from a knowledgeable guide about the area's spring water safety.